MediaComem/comem-archidep/ex/netlify-static-deployment.md

 ![Register a Netlify Account](../images/netlify-signup.png)

 Once you are done with the registration, you will be asked to deploy your first project.
-You can try either try it out or skip this step:
+You can either try it out or skip this step:

 ![Skip onboarding deploy](../images/netlify-signup-skip.png)